Richard Serra: Urban works

 In 1980 Serra installed two sculptures, with the support of the Public Art Fund, in New York City.
 T.W.U.
 (1980) and St. John's Rotary Arc (1980) were each placed in areas where traffic and people converged.
 T.W.U, a vertical sculpture consisting of three vertical plates, each 36 feet (11 m) high, was installed at a subway entrance near West Broadway between Leonard and Franklin Streets.
 The sculpture is now permanently installed outside the Deichterhallen, Hamburg, Germany.
 St. John's Rotary Arc, one of Serra's earliest curved sculptures, was 12 feet (3.6 m) high and spanned 180 feet (55 m).
 From 1980 to 1988 the site-specific sculpture was installed on the rotary at the entrance and exit to the Holland Tunnel.

 In 1981, a second site-specific curved sculpture Tilted Arc (1981) was installed in New York City's Federal Plaza.
 Commissioned by the U.S. General Services Administration's Art-in-Architecture Program following a rigorous selection process, the sculpture's arc spanned 120 feet (36 m) and 12 feet (3.6 m) high.
 The sculpture was a curve that tilted and leaned away from its base.
 It was anchored into the plaza at both ends so that the center of the sculpture was raised.
 Serra's intention for the sculpture was to draw pedestrians' attention to the sculpture as they crossed the plaza.
 Tilted Arc was met with resistance by workers in the Federal building.
 An eight-year campaign to remove the sculpture ensued and Tilted Arc was ultimately removed on March 15, 1989.
-In Serra's defense to preserve the sculpture he stated "To remove Tilted Arc, therefore, is to destroy it", advocating an art-for art's sake mantra of site-specific artworks.
+In Serra's defense to preserve the sculpture he stated "To remove Tilted Arc, therefore, is to destroy it", advocating it was a site-specific artwork designed for the Federal Plaza in New York City, and its form, meaning, and purpose were inseparable from that exact location.
 Following the hearing and GSA's decision, Serra responded that he would deny his authorship of Tilted Arc if it were relocated. and would consider it a "derivative work".
 The case of Tilted Arc continues to highlight the tension surrounding the nature of public art and its intended audience.